 Saint Mary’s Church is Bergen’s oldest building in continuous use.
 Built in the 1100s near the harbor, it served the German merchants.
 Nearby is a statue of Snorri Sturluson, the Icelander who recorded the Viking’s oral mythology in the 1200s, thus preserving it for history.

 Playwright Henrik Ibsen and composer Edvard Grieg both lived and worked in Bergen.
 They collaborated on the play Peer Gynt, featuring its popular classical pieces, “In the Hall of the Mountain King” and “Morning Mood.”
 The play was performed at Bergen’s National Theater.

 At the top was the finish line of a race.
-Scores of runners were laboring across and recovering with bottles of water and energy bars.
+Scores of runners were recovering with bottles of water and energy bars.

 I asked one about the event.
 “How long is the race?”

 “It took me about 25 minutes, but the faster runners finished in under 13.”

 “No, I mean how far is it?
 How many kilometers?”

 “You don’t know how far you ran?”
 I was thinking, “How could he not know?
 A 5k?
 A 10k?”

 “Oh, it’s 320 meters from the fish market in the harbor to the top of Mount Fløyen.”
 Three-hundred-and-twenty meters is less than a quarter of a mile.